fashion glossary

 Aviator jacket

-A leather jacket with a sheepskin collar, generally. modeled after the leather jackets that fighter pilots wore during World Wars I and II.
+A leather jacket with a sheepskin collar, generally.
+They were modeled after the leather jackets that fighter pilots wore during World Wars I and II.

 Aviator Sunglasses